 Culinary Classes in North Carolina by Amanda Cushman

-Having recently relocated to the Triangle in North Carolina I am enjoying what is known as the “best new food area on the East coast”.
+I relocated to the Triangle in North Carolina in 20015 and I am enjoying what is known as the “best new food area on the East coast”.
 Every day I am find opportunities to grow, evolve and contribute to the food community, whether it be writing an article for the News and Observer or teaching a class at Southern Season.
 After living in NY, Miami and LA, I especially enjoy sharing my love and knowledge of world cuisine in my classes.
 Being in the South is fascinating with its folklore and rich culinary history.
 I especially love to watch the local food scene grow and expand to include young farmers, local cheesemakers and artisanal food producers.

 I teach a wide range of cooking classes in NC as well as teaching privately for groups of two to twenty students in their home.
 My cooking classes are held in locations including; Raleigh, Durham, Chapel Hill, Cary, Morrisville and Carrboro.
 My corporate team building classes have featured clients such as; Hugo Boss, Experian, Exxon Mobile, Google, Yahoo, Fitness Magazine, DirecTV and Toyota.